 - Bring 6 cups of water to a boil over high heat.
-Add salt and pork and simmer for 20 minutes or until cooked through and no longer pink.
+Add salt and pork and simmer for 30-45 minutes or until cooked to desired tenderness.
 Remove pork.
 Add shrimp (with shell) to boiling water for about 5 minutes or until pink.
 Remove shrimp with a slotted spoon.

-- When cooled and rested, slice pork into think slices and peel shrimp and set aside.
+- When cooled and rested, slice pork into thin slices against the grain and peel shrimp and set aside.

 - Cook vermicelli noodles according to package instructions.